uonbi/codejam/week0/README.md

 ================
 	CHALLENGE A (implemented in python (wk0_chall_A.py))
 	(a).
 Create a function that receives a nested array or list.
 	(b).
-If the list is empty, return the None
+If the list is empty, return None
 	(c). otherwise append the elements of the bigger list/array to another empty array/list iff the element 			     is not a list/array.
 	(d). otherwise if the elements of the array/list are lists/array e.g [ [1], 3 ] do a recursive cal
 	(e).
 Count the number of times a recursive call is made.
 This will correspond to the number